mudit-mishra8/NASA-Daily/README.md

 ## Project Steps

 1. **Data Collection** - An Apache Kafka producer extracts the image data from the NASA APOD API and writes to a Kafka cluster.
+2. **Data Transformation** - An Apache Kafka application consumes the data from the Kafka topic and clean and transformed the data and produce to other topic.
-2. **Data Transfer** - An Apache Kafka consumer consumes the data from the Kafka topic and writes it to an S3 bucket.
-The data for the years 2020, 2021, and 2022 is collected.
+3. **Data Transfer** - An Apache Kafka consumer consumes the data from the Kafka topic and writes it to an S3 bucket.
+The data for the years 2018, 2019, 2020, 2021, and 2022 is collected.
-3. **Data Processing** - AWS Lambda functions are invoked to create year-specific folders in the S3 bucket and arrange the files accordingly.
+4. **Data Processing** - AWS Lambda functions are invoked to create year-specific folders in the S3 bucket and arrange the files accordingly.
-4. **Email Preparation and Delivery** - The main AWS Lambda function creates an email message and sends it via AWS SES.
-It reads the filename from DynamoDB, fetches the file from the S3 bucket, processes it as needed, and updates the filename in DynamoDB for the next processing cycle.
+5. **Email Preparation and Delivery** - The AWS Lambda function creates an email message and sends it via AWS SES.
+It doe the following:
+    This Lambda function reads the filename from the DynamoDB table.

+    This Lambda function fetches the file from the S3 bucket based on the filename obtained from DynamoDB.

+    This Lambda function processes the file as needed.

+    This Lambda function updates the filename in DynamoDB to the next file to be processed.

 ## Code Samples